acmdorio/acmdorio.github.io/_portfolio/gamedev.md

 <div id="elmish-app">
   <script src="https://baioc.github.io/dagger3d/bundle.js"></script>
 </div>
-> Click the canvas above and press one of the WASD keys to start the game.
+Click the canvas above and press one of the WASD keys to start the game.
+{: .notice}

 ## 3D Modeling, Motion Capture and Transfer